-Having such a mix of cultures in the population, it is only right that Panamanians should likewise have a huge variety of cuisines, including North American, French and Spanish.
+Having such a mix of cultures in the population, it is only right that Panamanians have a huge variety of cuisines, including North American and Spanish.

-Native cooking is most reminiscent, however, of Creole cuisine, sometimes hot and spicy, always hearty, with rice present at every meal.
-Seafood is excellent and abundant, especially along the Caribbean coast, where it is off-the-boat fresh and succulent.
-Ceviche, marinated fish or seafood, is also superb, a snack usually served with ice-cold beer.
-Expect fish and shellfish of all kinds and in large portions, for a fraction of what you would pay in the US or UK.
+Traditional cooking is most reminiscent, however, of Creole cuisine, sometimes hot and spicy, always hearty, with rice present at every meal.
+Seafood is excellent and abundant, especially along the Caribbean coast, where it is fresh-off-the-boat and succulent.
+Ceviche, a traditional marinated fish or seafood marinated in lime juice, onions and peppers, is superb.

-Despite its cosmopolitan influences, Panama’s national dish is a traditional chicken stew: sancocho de gallina, a filling and flavoursome dish also comprising yucca, plantain, mixed vegetables and local herbs.
+Despite its cosmopolitan influences, Panama’s must-try national dish is a traditional chicken stew: sancocho de gallina, a filling and flavoursome dish comprising of yucca, plantain, mixed vegetables and local herbs.

 Ceviche: Raw fish or seafood marinated in lime juice, onions and peppers.

-Patacones de plátano: Fried plantain cakes, served with most meals.
+Patacones de plátano: Twice-fried plantain cakes, served with most meals.